RENCI/apsviz-timeseriesdb-ingest/README.md

 To ingest the station meta data run the command below in the /home/nru directory:

-python prepare4Ingest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask IngestStations

-On Sterling, using k8s, the command would be:

 python prepare4Ingest.py --ingestDir /data/ast-run-ingester/ --inputTask IngestStations

 This will ingest the station data in the stations directory into the drf_gauge_station table in the database.